ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 Regarding the Microsoft Graph demonstrating Azure Active Directory (AD) functionality like SSO and OAuth is intended as an important aspect of this exercise.
 Furthermore, this hands-on tutorial will describe the complete setup of the development from environment scratch, for enabling developers to extend this example with their own ideas or customer scenarios.
 # Business scenario and context
-This lab is developed based on a basic hypothetical business scenario with the following assumptions and process:
+This lab is developed based on a basic theoretical business scenario with the following assumptions and process:
 * Call center agent or frontline employee with Microsoft Teams a preferred user-interface
 * Customer requesting an update about an order via email
 * The call center agent processes the customer inquiry utilizing a chatbot in teams